21isenough/LightningATM-docs/lightningatm-setup/wallet-setup/README.md

 description: >-
   In the following sections you will learn how to setup different Bitcoin Lightning Wallets with your LightningATM.
-The balance of these wallets will then be used to payout the Satoshis that are being b
+The balance of these wallets will then be used to payout the satoshis that are being b
 ---

 # Wallet Setup